adamfast/usgsdata-citiesx020/README.txt

 Data is public domain.
 See dataset webpage for more specific information on licensing.

 Installation:
-	Add 'cities' to INSTALLED_APPS after putting it on your PYTHONPATH.
+	Add 'cities' to INSTALLED_APPS after putting the package on your PYTHONPATH.
+	Run a syncdb or migrate (South migrations are included, and recommended)

+Importing:
+	manage.py city_import --path=/path/to/shapefile/